Minimization of hypersurfaces: Global minimization and reduction of plane curves

 The Gr\"obner basis computations can still take some time, though.
 They will be more efficient if we can add the information that the relevant primes have to divide some given nonzero integer~$N$.
 (This has the effect of computing over~$\Z/N\Z$ and thus avoids intermediate coefficient growth.)
 A necessary condition for the curve to be non-minimal at~$p$ is that the form defining it becomes unstable when reduced mod~$p$.
 This means that all its invariants are divisible by~$p$.
 So we can get a suitable integer by computing some invariants and taking their~gcd.
 Recall that an \emph{invariant} of ternary forms of degree~$d$ is a homogeneous polynomial~$I(F)$ with integral coefficients in the coefficients of the form~$F$ such that $I({}^T F) = I(F)$ for all $T \in \SL(3)$.
 A \emph{covariant} is a map associating to a form~$F$ of degree~$d$ another form~$C(F)$ of some degree whose coefficients are homogeneous polynomials with integral coefficients in the coefficients of~$F$ and such that $C({}^T F) = {}^T C(F)$ for all $T \in \SL(3)$.
 Covariants of covariants are again covariants, and invariants of covariants are invariants.
 One possibility of generating covariants is to use the $k$th \emph{\"Uberschiebung}.
 We define the differential operator

 Then the $k$th \"Uberschiebung (or transvectant) of three ternary forms $F$, $G$, $H$ is

 One can show that when $F, G, H$ are covariants of a form, then $\Ue^k(F, G, H)$ is again a covariant.
 (This comes down to the fact that the determinant of a matrix does not change when the matrix is multiplied by a matrix in~$\SL(3)$.
-The analogous statement for binary forms is classical.)
+The analogous statement for binary forms is classical.
+See Salmon~\cite{Salmon_Algebra}*{Lesson~XIV}, who gives credit to Cayley.)
 For example, $\Ue^2(F, F, F)$ is the Hessian of~$F$, and $\Ue^1(F, G, H)$ is the Wronskian determinant of $F$, $G$ and~$H$.
 In particular, we obtain an invariant when the \"Uberschiebung is constant.
 It is easy to see that $\Ue^k(F, G, H) = 0$ when $k$ is odd and two of $F$, $G$, $H$ are the same.
 When $d = \deg F$ is even, then $I_1(F) = \Ue^d(F, F, F)$ is an invariant that is generically nonzero, and $G = \Ue^{d-2}(F, F, F)$ is a sextic covariant of~$F$ such that $I_2(F) = \Ue^6(G, G, G)$ is another invariant that is generically nonzero and independent of~$I_1(F)$.
 We can then use $\gcd(I_1(F), I_2(F))$ in the approach described above.
 When $d$ is odd, then $G = \Ue^{d-1}(F, F, F)$ is a cubic covariant of~$F$, and we can use the invariants of~$G$ instead.